flowbased/thinking-flowbased/README.md

 * challenge: need to verify both imperative and FBP version
 * maybe use https://github.com/flowbased/fbp-spec or variation?

-IDEA: consider building a "cheat sheet"
+IDEA: consider building a reference / "cheat sheet"

 * Two-way mapping between concepts/patterns in imperative and FBP
 * Must be searchable
 * Should fit on couple of pages
+* Should potentially be cross-linked, because same 1 concept/pattern
+on one side may map to many concept on other

 References
 ===========